HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * ⟨ oo, óo, oó, óó, ǫǫ, ǫ́ǫ, ǫǫ́, ǫ́ǫ́ ⟩

+* Holm, Wayne.
+1971. _Grapheme and Unit Frequencies in Navajo_ (Navajo Reading Study Progress Report 12).
+Albuquerque, New Mexico: The University of New Mexico.
+* Huckauf, Anke, Dieter Heller & Tatjana A Nazir.
+1999.
+Lateral masking: Limitations of the feature interaction account.
+Perception & Psychophysics 61.1: 177-89. http://dx.doi.org/10.3758/BF03211958
 * Roberts, David.
 2009.
 Visual Crowding and the tone orthography of African languages.
 Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob
-* Huckauf, Anke, Dieter Heller & Tatjana A Nazir.
-1999.
-Lateral masking: Limitations of the feature interaction account.
-Perception & Psychophysics 61.1: 177-89. http://dx.doi.org/10.3758/BF03211958

 ###Punctuation
-Punctuation is undiscussed in resources currently available.
-I assume that an English like practice is also the case in Navajo punctuation.
+Punctuation is discussed briefly by Channessian (1969:7) in a report on the conference on Navajo orthography.
+An English like practice is reported to be in use in Navajo texts.
+The exception being the use of quote marks.
+Navajo opts for French style guillemets ⟨ « , » , ‹ , › ⟩ so as to not confuse quote marks with glottal stop marks which use an apostrophe.

+* Channessian, Sirarpi, et al. 1969.
+Confrence on Navajo Orthography.
+Washington, D.C., USA: Center for Applied Linguistics, Washington D.C.

 ##Keyboard Layout